-Group of Business Lines of Insurance Accumulation Rate (A) 1 Accumulation Rate (B) Ratio of Balance Maximum Accumulation Rate 1 Disposition of Reserves Marine Hull and Aviation G. Marine Hull and Aviation 3.0% 3.0% 50% 250% 80% Fire and Windstorm Fire 3.8% 2.0% 35% 160% 50% and Flood G. Windstorm and Flood 2.0% 2 Marine Cargo G. Marine Cargo, Inland Transit, Construction Works, Movables Comprehensive 2.0% 2.0% 3 35% 160% 50% General Liability G. General Liability 2.0% 2.0% 35% 160% 50% Automobile G. Automobile, Personal Accident, Shipowners' Liability for Passengers' Personal Accident, Workers' Accident Compensation, Credit, Guarantee (excl.
+Group of Business Lines of Insurance Accumulation Rate (A) 1 Accumulation Rate (B) Ratio of Balance (C) Maximum Accumulation Rate (D) 1 Disposition of Reserves (E) Marine Hull and Aviation G. Marine Hull and Aviation 3.0% 3.0% 50% 250% 80% Fire and Windstorm Fire 3.8% 2.0% 250/ 4.600/ F00/ and Flood G. Windstorm and Flood 2.0% 2 35% 160% 50% Marine Cargo G. Marine Cargo, Inland Transit, Construction Works, Movables Comprehensive 2.0% 2.0% 3 35% 160% 50% General Liability G. General Liability 2.0% 2.0% 35% 160% 50% Automobile G. Automobile, Personal Accident, Shipowners' Liability for Passengers' Personal Accident, Workers' Accident Compensation, Credit, Guarantee (excl.
 Surety Bonds), Glass, Machinery, Burgulary, Animal, Miscellaneous Pecuniary Loss (excl.
 Nursing Care), etc. 3.2% 15% 160% 50% Nursing Care G. Nursing Care 3.2% 15% 160% 50% Surety Bond Business G. Guarantee regarding Surety Bond Business 3.2% 15% 160% 50% Atomic Energy G. Atomic Energy 50% 50% nil Net Claims Paid Life Reinsurance G. Life Reinsurance 24% 24% 100%

-Notes: 1.
+- Notes: 1.
 The above is an outline of the Catastrophe Loss Reserves system in Japan.
-(It is subject to rules not listed in the table or notes.)

-2. Accumulation Rate (A) means the minimum percentage of net premiums stipulated under a statement showing the basis of working out premiums and underwriting reserves.

-3. Accumulation Rate (B) means the maximum percentage of net premiums allowed under the Special Taxation Measures Act.

-4. Insurers are legally required to accumulate either of the percentages or more, i.e. (A) or (B) greater of net premiums.
-They are allowed to accumulate an extra amount subject to notification to the FSA, but if the Ratio of Balance comes under the specified level mentioned in the table, they can accumulate an extra amount without such notification within a 150% limit.

-5. Disposition of Reserves occurs when the loss ratio exceeds the specified level, and the excess portion of claims can be withdrawn from the catastrophe reserves.

-1 "Accumulation Rate (A)" and "Maximum Accumulation Rate" may differ from company to company.

-2 10.0% is allowed from FY2022 to FY2024 under the current transitional measures.

-(Under certain conditions, the original 2.0% applies (instead of the above transitional measure percentage).)
-3 6.0% is allowed from FY2022 to FY2024 under the current transitional measures.
+(It is subject to rules not listed in the table or notes.) - 2.
+Accumulation Rate (A) means the minimum percentage of net premiums stipulated under a statement showing the basis of working out premiums and underwriting reserves. - 3.
+Accumulation Rate (B) means the maximum percentage of net premiums allowed under the Act on Special Measures concerning Taxation. - 4.
+Insurers are legally required to accumulate either of the percentages or more, i.e. (A) or (B) greater of net premiums.
+They are allowed to accumulate an extra amount subject to notification to the FSA, but if the Ratio of Balance comes under the specified level mentioned in the table (C), they can accumulate an extra amount without such notification within a 150% limit.
+The Maximum Accumulation Rate (D) is the maximum rate of balance of the reserves stipulated under a statement that shows the basis of working out premiums and underwriting reserves. - 5.
+Disposition of Reserves occurs when the loss ratio exceeds the specified level (E), and the excess portion of claims can be withdrawn from the catastrophe reserves. - 6.
+With regards natural catastrophe related risks covered by fire insurance policies, since fiscal 2005, general insurance companies have had to establish a rational catastrophe reserve plan and build up their reserves until the amount reaches the estimated losses caused by a large scale natural disaster, such as those which might occur only once in 70 years (i.e. typhoon Vela in 1959). - 1 "Accumulation Rate (A)" and "Maximum Accumulation Rate" may differ from company to company. - 2 10.0% is allowed from FY2022 to FY2024 under the current transitional measures. - (Under certain conditions, the original 2.0% applies (instead of the above transitional measure percentage).) - 3 6.0% is allowed from FY2022 to FY2024 under the current transitional measures.
 (Under certain conditions, the original 2.0% applies (instead of the above transitional measure percentage).)